Lake Titicaca Travel Guide

 From Puno, ferry boats depart from the city’s port to the Islas Uros, Isla Taquile, and Isla Amantaní.
 At the port, you will find kiosks for each of these destinations, with their names clearly displayed.

-There is regular ferry service out to the Islas Uros, which are quite close, while boats typically depart less frequently for the other islands, which are much further away.
-For Isla Taquile and Isla A,antaní the first boat usually leaves around 7:00 or 8:00 AM and returns from the islands later in the afternoon, around 3:00 or 4:00 PM.
+There is regular ferry service out to the Islas Uros, which are quite close.
+Boats typically depart less frequently for the other islands, which are much further away (generally 2 hours on relatively slow boats).
+For Isla Taquile and Isla Amantaní the first boat usually leaves around 7:00 or 8:00 AM and returns from the islands later in the afternoon, around 3:00 or 4:00 PM.

 If the public ferry schedule doesn’t work with your timing, you can also usually hire a boat at the port to take you to the islands and back, or book a tour with any of the many tour operators in town.